datatrail-jhu/05_R/manuscript/02_intro_to_packages.md

 ### R Packages Quiz

 {choose-answers: 4}
 ?
-How would you install the package ggplot2?
+How would you install the package ggplot2 (You can try this code on RStudio Cloud to verify!)?

 C) install.packages("ggplot2")
 o) library("ggplot2")